D-Day 80th Anniversary Fish and Chip Day

 Today, June 6th is D-Day!

-June 6, 2024, marks 80 years since D-Day, the first day of the Normandy landings that laid the foundations for the Allied defeat of Nazi Germany in World War II.
+June 6, 2026, marks 82 years since D-Day, the first day of the Normandy landings that helped lay the foundation for the Allied defeat of Nazi Germany in Europe.

 The connection between D-Day and fish and chips is that the dish was used as a code or password by British troops during the D-Day landings in Normandy on June 6,1944.